Atry/MIXIN/specification.md

    - Use lowercase with underscores (e.g., `electric_vehicle`, `combined_person`) to represent specific instances or configurations and may inherit from multiple type-like mixins.

-### 4.3 Cross-File References
+### 4.3 Cross-File Inheritance

-MIXIN allows referencing mixins defined in different files.
-The rules for cross-file references are as follows:
+MIXIN allows inheriting mixins defined in different files.
+The rules for cross-file inheritance are as follows:

-1. **Reference Format**:
+1. **Inheritance Format**:

-   - A reference is represented as an array of strings, where each string corresponds to a segment in the path to the target mixin.
+   - An inheritance is represented as an array of strings, where each string corresponds to a segment in the path to the target mixin.
-   - The format for cross-file references is `[path, to, mixin_name]`, where `path` is the relative path from the current file to the target mixin, excluding the top-level directory name.
+   - The format for cross-file inheritance is `[path, to, mixin_name]`, where `path` is the relative path from the current file to the target mixin, excluding the top-level directory name.

 2. **Directory Scope**:

    - Each directory has its own lexical scope.
-Files within the same directory can reference each other using just the file name and mixin name (e.g., `[file_name, mixin_name]`).
+Files within the same directory can inherit each other using just the file name and mixin name (e.g., `[file_name, mixin_name]`).
-   - Directories do not share scopes, meaning that each directory’s scope is independent.
-A mixin defined in one directory cannot directly reference a sibling directory’s mixin without specifying the correct path.
+   - Directories do not share scopes, meaning that a mixin defined in one directory cannot directly inherit a sibling directory’s mixin without specifying the correct path.

 3. **Lexical Scope Resolution**:

-   - MIXIN automatically searches for references starting in the current directory.
+   - MIXIN automatically searches for inheritances starting in the current directory.
 If not found, it searches in the parent directory, and then the parent's parent directory, continuing upwards until the root is reached.
-   - The first segment of the reference looks for the mixin name in the current lexical scope, which includes:
+   - The first segment of the inheritance looks for the mixin name in the current lexical scope, which includes:

      - **Current File**: Mixins defined in the same file.
      - **Parent Mixins**: Mixins in the parent scope of the current mixin.
      - **Directory Scope**: Mixins defined directly in the current directory.

-   - Subsequent segments can reference properties in the inherited mixin hierarchy if the first segment resolves to a mixin in the scope.
+   - Subsequent segments can access properties in the inherited mixin hierarchy if the first segment resolves to a mixin in the scope.

 4. **Isolated File Scopes**: